-The meeting on Friday was devoted to discussion of this subject; and it is extremely gratifying to all interested in the dissemination of news throughout the Empire to know that the representations which have been made to the cable companies have resulted in a substantiat diminution of the charges hitherto ruling between England and Australia.
-There is plenty of scope, however, still remaining for useful work on the part of the committee, particularly in the matter of the reduction of the West Indies.
+The meeting on Friday [June 25, 1909] was devoted to discussion of this subject; and it is extremely gratifying to all interested in the dissemination of news throughout the Empire to know that the representations which have been made to the cable companies have resulted in a substantial diminution of the charges hitherto ruling between England and Australia.
+There is plenty of scope, however, still remaining for useful work on the part of the committee, particularly in the matter of the reduction of the cable rates to India, Africa, and the West Indies.
 The matter is not one of newspaper interest alone, but is closely bound up with the interests of the Empire itself.